quindar/quindar-lineplot/readme.md

 ```

 Open a Web browser with the URL http://localhost:3000.
 You should see a Web page with a line plot graph.
+You can click "Stream" to start streaming satellite telemetry data at real time.
+If you can click "Load" and then "Plot", you can render historic satellite telemtry data.

+From the top left corner, you can select the satellite spacecraft (e.g. Audacy1, Audacy2) and the telemetry data types (e.g. x, y, z are position telemetry data points).

 ## How to Integrate with Quindar
 Quindar (https://github.com/audacyDevOps/quindar-angular) is a real-time mission operations application produced by Audacy.
 You can add this widget in grid-like window of Quindar as per the following steps: